How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 For those of you who haven’t met me, I am Jo North and I love facilitating.

-I facilitate for thousands of people every year, I facilitate all over the world, and I also help facilitators to learn how to facilitate more effectively as well, expanding their creativity, confidence and impact.
+I facilitate for thousands of people every year.
+I facilitate all over the world, and I also help facilitators to learn how to facilitate more effectively.
+My aim is to help you to expand your creativity, confidence and impact.

 Sensitivity and courage

 Teams can be broken for a whole number of reasons, of course.
 Your facilitation needs to be infused with great sensitivity and courage.
-As facilitator, it’s important that you dial up your emotional intelligence, really listen deeply, and go into the facilitation as ’emotionally clean’ as you can.
-This means making sure that any negativity or emotions you may have are out of the way.
+As facilitator, it’s important that you dial up your emotional intelligence.
+This means really listening deeply.
+Also, going into the facilitation as ’emotionally clean’ as you can.
+Make sure that any negativity or emotions you may have are out of the way.
 You are there ready to listen in, and serve the people you have got in the room.

 As a facilitator, you’ll already be a great listener.
 And with dysfunctional teams that need more support, you’ll need to listen more actively than ever.
 Have a look at my in-depth guide here for advanced listening skills for facilitators.